Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Phenomenological Modeling of Systematic Uncertainties for Bayesian Calibration

-In the absence of the full experimental correlation matrix, we assume a simplified assumption that the total correlation between yield measurements factorizes into contributions from two independent sources: correlations across \textit{centrality classes} and correlations across \textit{hadron species}.
-However, some systematic effects may couple centrality and species dependencies, meaning this factorization might not capture all correlations accurately.
-Future work could explore more flexible covariance models as more detailed experimental data become available.
-Under this separability assumption, the full correlation matrix can be modeled as a Kronecker product:
+In the absence of full experimental information, we adopt the simplified assumption that species-wise and centrality-wise systematic correlations factorize.
+We note, however, that some systematic effects may couple these dependencies, so this separability ansatz cannot capture all correlations exactly.
+More flexible covariance constructions may be explored in future work as additional experimental information becomes available.